rexrainbow/phaser3-rex-notes/docs/docs/ui-label.md

     - `space.icon` : Space between icon game object and text game object.
     - `space.text` : Space between text game object and action icon game object.
 - `name` : Set name of this label.
-- `x`, `y` : Position of this label object, it is valid when this label is the top object.
-- `width`, `height` : Minimum width, minimum height.

 ### Custom class